 MyWorkpapers has gained serious traction among audit firms, particularly small and mid-sized practices.
 It offers clean, intuitive working papers, guided audit workflows, and strong compliance documentation.
 Firms like it because it’s:

-DataSnipper isn’t a full audit platform; it’s the productivity engine every audit team secretly dreams of.
+DataSnipper isn’t a full auditing software solution / platform; it’s the productivity engine every audit team secretly dreams of.
 Built inside Excel, it automates evidence extraction, cross-referencing, ticking and tying, and repetitive testing.
 Teams that adopt it often wonder how they ever lived without it.

 A sleek, modern, cloud-native platform designed for audit, SOX, compliance, and risk.
 More common among larger practices and internal audit teams, but mid-sized UK firms serving enterprise clients are increasingly adopting it.